KShewengger/ngx-express-typescript-starter/README.md

 ```
 WARNING: This doesn't have a global shell command yet
-and doing an npm install will make this package part of your node_modules, thus:
+and doing so will make this package part of your node_modules, thus:

 1.)
-You need to cut the CONTENTS (e.g bin, config, controllers, public, tsconfig.json and others) outside of your node_modules and paste it on your root folder
+You need to cut the immendiate CONTENTS (e.g bin, config, controllers, public, tsconfig.json and others)
+from ngx-express-typescript-starter folder outside of your node_modules and paste it on your root folder

 2.)
-Copy the scripts commands, dependencies and dev dependencies on your root's package.json and remove the file (package.json) thereafter.
+Copy the scripts commands, dependencies and dev dependencies on your
+Node's package.json and remove the file (package.json) thereafter.

 3.)
-Initialize a new package.json with $ npm init and paste the script commands, dependencies and dev dependencies that you had copied earlier.
+Initialize a new Node package.json with $npm init and paste the
+script commands, dependencies and dev dependencies that you had copied earlier
+to your new package.json file.

+NOTE: Dont forget to run $ npm run build to install both dependencies from your node and angular
 ```